nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

             -   Cons: HashMap does not maintain an iteration order so more sorting has to be done to restore the original order, which will incur additional time complexities

--   Creating 2 separate classes for `SearchCommand` and `SearchdCommand`
+-   Creating a single class that implements both `Search` and `Searchd` functionalities.

     -   Rationale:
-        To create 2 separate commands so that users can filter their search query more easily.
+        To create 2 separate commands so that users can filter their search query more easily and efficiently.

     -   Alternatives Considered:

-        1. Use a `Search` class that implements both functions of `SearchCommand` and `SearchdCommand`
+        1. Use a 2 seperate classes for `Search` and `Searchd` seperately.

-            -   Pros: Reduced coupling.
-Improved code structure.
+            -   Pros: Easier to implement as the implementation for the 2 commands can be implemented in 2 different classes.

-            -   Cons: More difficult to implement due to a need to consider multiple cases for `Search` and `Searchd` commands.
+            -   Cons: There may be increased coupling as there is a need for the `Parser` class to reference both classes for the 2 `Search` and `Searchd` commands respectively.

-        2. Create another method that implements `Searchd` functionalities within the `Parser` class.
+        2. Create another method that implements `Searchd` and `Search` functionalities within the `Parser` class.

             -   Pros: Easier to implement.

-            -   Cons: Makes the code for `Parser` unnecessarily long, and also makes the code less OOP.
+            -   Cons: Makes the code for `Parser` unnecessarily long, and also makes the code less OOP, affecting the overall code quality

 ### 3.3.
 Clear Task feature
 #### 3.3.1.
 Current Implementation